I’ve recently been coaching some church volunteers that have stepped into a new role of re-launching their church welcome ministry.

 1. Cast the Vision for Church Greeters.

-When church greeters see their task as only “Saying hello to people walking in the door on a Sunday morning,” it’s pretty easy to consider the role as unimportant.
+Do your church greeters see their task as only “Saying hello to people walking in the door on a Sunday morning?”

-They don’t see the big picture their role plays in the over all welcome experience.
+They do not see the big picture their role plays in the overall welcome experience for your church guests.

 Action step: What can you do in the next 7 days to cast a vision?